thataruby/dog-eared-books/README.md

 ## Explain the differences between margin, border, and padding, and how to implement these three things!
 These are CSS properties used to control space around and inside elements.
 Margin is the space outside the element, border is the line around the element's box, and padding is the space inside the element between the content and the border.

-You can implement them using properties like
+You can implement them using properties like:
 ```
 {
   margin: 10px;,